 - 1.1.
-The audit committee of the Company (the "Committee") is ultimately responsible for the policies and practices relating to integrity of financial and regulatory reporting, as well as internal controls, to achieve the objectives of safeguarding of corporate assets; reliability of information; and compliance with policies and laws.
-Within this mandate, the Committee's role is to: - (a) support the board of directors of the Company (the "Board") in meeting its responsibilities to shareholders; - (b) enhance the independence of the external auditor; - (c) facilitate effective communications between management and the external auditor and provide a link between the external auditor and the Board; and - (d) increase the credibility and objectivity of the Company's financial reports and public disclosure. - 1.2.
+The audit committee of the Company (the "Committee") is primarily responsible for assisting the board of directors (the "Board") in its oversight of the policies and practices relating to integrity of financial and regulatory reporting, as well as internal controls, to achieve the objectives of safeguarding of corporate assets; reliability of information; and compliance with policies and laws.
+Within this mandate, the Committee's role is to: - 1.1.1. support the board of directors of the Company (the "Board") in meeting its responsibilities to shareholders; - 1.1.2. enhance the independence of the external auditor; - 1.1.3. facilitate effective communications between management and the external auditor and provide a link between the external auditor and the Board; and - 1.1.4. increase the credibility and objectivity of the Company's financial reports and public disclosure. - 1.2.
 The Committee will make recommendations to the Board regarding items relating to financial and regulatory reporting and the system of internal controls following the execution of the Committee's responsibilities as described herein. - 1.3.
 The Committee will undertake those specific duties and responsibilities listed below and such other duties as the Board may from time to time prescribe.